andrigerber/Adv_GenAI/README.md

 # Adv_GenAI

-A repository for advanced generative AI projects focused on building a Retrieval-Augmented Generation (RAG) system.
+A repository for advanced generative AI project focused on building a Retrieval-Augmented Generation (RAG) system.

-# --> Acutal documentation starts here
+In code folder are specifc skripts run locally to suplement a bigger project on google collab.

 # Advanced Generative AI Project: Retrieval-Augmented Generation (RAG) System